Legend of Keepers: Career of a Dungeon Manager

-Legend of Keepers: Career of a Dungeon Manager is a dungeon management game developed and published in 2021 by Goblinz Studio.
+Legend of Keepers: Career of a Dungeon Manager is a 2021 dungeon management game developed and published by Goblinz Studio for Windows, Linux, MacOS, and Nintendo Switch.

 Gameplay

 Players are an employee of a company that runs dungeons.
 To defend against raiding adventurers, they are put in charge of recruiting monsters and placing traps.
 Players control the monsters in turn-based tactical combat.
 If adventurers survive to the end of the dungeon, the player faces them as a final boss.
 Between attacks by adventurers, players manage their dungeon and optionally trigger random events.
 If the player is defeated in the boss fight, they must start over.
 Players retain unlocks when they are defeated, and their level-ups can carry over to another session.

 Development

 The game was in early access for about a year.
 The developers credited this with giving them early feedback on how to improve the game, such as prioritizing a free play mode over additional bosses.
 Legend of Keepers was released for Windows, MacOS, Linux, and Switch on April 29, 2021.